 All Important Projects of Common European Interest (IPCEIs) that have been launched and those yet to come

-A total of four Major Projects of Common European Interest have been approved since 2014
+A total of five Major Projects of Common European Interest have been approved since 2014

 IPCEIs are designed to overcome market failures in value chains.
 In the following article, we explain thoroughly the approved and upcoming IPCEIs, to ensure you do not lose any details.

-Since the approval in 2014 of the Communication of Important Projects of Common European Interest (IPCEI), a total of four IPCEIs have been launched.
+Since the approval in 2014 of the Communication of Important Projects of Common European Interest (IPCEI), a total of five IPCEIs have been launched.